peterhinch/micropython_eeprom/README.md

 ## 1.2 Technologies

-Currently supported technologies are Flash, EEPROM and FRAM (ferroelectric RAM).
+Currently supported technologies are SPIRAM (PSRAM), Flash, EEPROM, and FRAM (ferroelectric RAM).
 The latter two are nonvolatile random access storage devices with much higher endurance than flash memory.
 Flash has a typical endurance of 10-100K writes per page.
 The figures for EEPROM and FRAM are 1-4M and 10^12 writes respectively.
 In the case of the FAT filing system 1M page writes probably corresponds to 1M filesystem writes because FAT repeatedly updates the allocation tables in the low numbered sectors.
 Under `littlefs` I would expect the endurance to be substantially better owing to its wear levelling architecture; over-provisioning should enhance this.

+SPIRAM has huge capacity and effectively infinite endurance.
+Unlike the other technologies it is volatile: contents are lost after a power cycle.

 ## 1.3 Organisation of this repo